Appropriate Workplace Behaviour Policy (MPF1328)

 4.18.
 The authorised officer is responsible for developing and implementing reasonable adjustments to any requirement, condition or practice in order to avoid direct or indirect discrimination which may disadvantage a person with a protected attribute or be unreasonable in the circumstances.

 4.19.
-Employees must not directly or indirectly, or incite or assist others to, engage in any of the following behaviours (each defined in the Definitions at section 7 with the exception of (k)):
+Employees must not directly or indirectly, or incite or assist others to, engage in any of the following behaviours (the actions in (c)-(l) are defined in the Definitions at section 7):

 a) acts of violence, assault or aggression in any form or manifestation;